-To program the X1, X2, Y1, and Y2 registers serially, initiate a Master Reset with SPM LOW, FS0/SD LOW and FS1/SEN HIGH during the LOW-to-HIGH transition of MRS1 and MRS2.
-After this reset is complete, the X and Y register values are loaded bit-wise through the FS0/SD input on each LOW-to-HIGH transition of CLKA that the FS1/SEN input is LOW.
-There are 32-, 36-, or 40-bit writes needed to complete the programming for the IDT723624, IDT723634, or IDT723644, respectively.
+To program the X1, X2, Y1, and Y2 registers serially, initiate a Master Reset with $\overline{SPM}$ LOW, FS0/SD LOW and FS1/ $\overline{SEN}$ HIGH during the LOW-to-HIGH transition of $\overline{MRS1}$ and $\overline{MRS2}$ .
+After this reset is complete, the X and Y register values are loaded bit-wise through the FS0/SD input on each LOW-to-HIGH transition of CLKA that the FS1/ $\overline{SEN}$ input is LOW.
+There are 32- or 40-bit writes needed to complete the programming for the IDT72V3624 or IDT72V3644, respectively.
 The four registers are written in the order Y1, X1, Y2, and finally, X2.
 The first-bit write stores the most significant bit of the Y1 register and the last-bit write stores the least significant bit of the X2 register.
-Each register value can be programmed from 1 to 508 (IDT723624), 1 to 1,020 (IDT723634), or 1 to 2,044 (IDT723644).
+Each register value can be programmed from 1 to 252 (IDT72V3624) or 1 to 1,020 (IDT72V3644).

-When the option to program the offset registers serially is chosen, the Port AFull/Input Ready ( $\overline{FFA}$ /IRA) flag remains LOW until all register bits are written. $\overline{FFA}$ /IRA is set HIGH by the LOW-to-HIGH transition of CLKA after the last bit is loaded to allow normal FIFO1 operation.
-The Port B Full/Input Ready ( $\overline{FFB}$ /IRB) flag also remains LOW throughout the serial programming process, until all register bits are written. $\overline{FFB}$ /IRB is set HIGH by the LOW-to-HIGH transition of CLKA after the last bit is loaded to allow normal FIFO1 operation.

-See Figure 6 for Serial Programming of the Almost-Full Flag and Almost-Empty Flag Offset Values (IDT Standard and FWFT Modes).
+When the option to program the offset registers serially is chosen, the Port A Full/Input Ready (FFA/IRA) flag remains LOW until all register bits are written.
+FFA/IRA is set HIGH by the LOW-to-HIGH transition of CLKA after the last bit is loaded to allow normal FIFO1 operation.
+The Port B Full/Input Ready (FFB/IRB) flag also remains LOW throughout the serial programming process, until all register bits are written.
+FFB/IRB is set HIGH by the LOW-to-HIGH transition of CLKB after the last bit is loaded to allow normal FIFO2 operation.
+See Figure 6 for Serial Programming of the Almost-Full Flag and Almost-Empty Flag Offset Values (IDT Standard and FWFT Modes) timing diagram.